MixinNetwork/mixin.network/docs/blog/2022/mixin-network-monthly-report-no-44/README.md

 - Release the official version of TIP
 - Support positioning to the message location by long pressing on the chat picture
-- The public chain that has stopped running or is rarely used displays a reminder that recharge is not supported, and transfers and withdrawals are not affected
+- The blockchain that has stopped running or is rarely used displays a reminder that recharge is not supported, and transfers and withdrawals are not affected
 - iOS 16 supports long-pressing the chat picture to recognize text
 - Support withdrawal fees without using mainnet tokens, such as eUSD
 - Fixed the problem that new mobile phone number blocks in some regions do not support login